Pujol coached with Edwards and Jeremy Shyatt at VCU

 Shyatt played high school basketball in both Laramie and Clemson, earning three letter awards.
 He played his junior season at Laramie High School and his sophomore and senior years at D.W.
 Daniel High School.
 As a senior, he was named all-area by Easley Progress and Anderson Independent Mail.
 He was also named Academic All-State by the High School Sports Report.

-Shyatt was born on May 15, 1981 in Cleveland, Ohio.
+Shyatt was born in Cleveland, Ohio.
 He is the oldest of three children to Pam and Larry.
 He has two younger brothers, Geoffrey and Philip.

 "I am absolutely thrilled to be back in Laramie at a place where we have called home," Jeremy Shyatt said.
 "It is not very often in the coaching business that you get to go back to place like this.
 My family and I had some great experiences here and I am looking forward to building more.